Vandebron/tech-blog/examples/migrating-dcos-kubernetes-l4lb/ipvs-client/README.md

 ## Go build

-We build our Golang applications with the git sha, if you do not pass this flag then the build should continue.
+We build our Golang applications with the `git sha`, if you do not pass this flag then the build should continue.
 You can build this application with:

 ```bash